Fair Transit Stop Placement: A Clustering Perspective and Beyond: Experiments

 \section{Experiments}

 We complement our theoretical contributions by evaluating the empirical performance of the \GCT algorithm, the Expanding Cost algorithm, and the $\lambda$-Hybrid algorithm on a real world dataset.
+All source code is available in the repository\footnote{\url{https://github.com/Yohager/Fair-Transit-Stop-Placement}}.

 \paragraph{Experimental Setup} We use resident travel route data from the City of Helena Capital Transit service, comprising 10,282 distinct travel routes between 3,075 unique spatial points.
 The initial dataset specifies only pick-up and drop-off locations.
 Using OpenStreetMap data~\citep{openstreetmap} and the open-source \textit{Valhalla} routing engine~\citep{valhalla}, we compute route-level travel times for both walking and public transit, which serve as the corresponding cost metrics.
 For the JR and core experiments, we randomly sample $400$ and $40$ agents\footnote{The core test uses a small sample size because verifying core membership is computationally intensive and requires solving large scale integer programs.}, respectively, together with their associated routes from the full dataset.
 We define the candidate stop set as the union of all observed locations among the sampled agents.
-For the target number of stops, we evaluate JR over $k$ in $[20, 60, 80, 100]$ and core over $k$ in $[5, 10, 15, 20]$.
+For the target number of stops, we evaluate JR over $k$ in $[20,100]$ and core over $k$ in $[5,20]$.
 Finally, because the Helena dataset exhibits substantial disparities between walking and transit costs, we additionally rescale transit costs over a broad range to assess algorithmic performance under varying degrees of separation between transit and walking scales.
-For each parameter combination, we sample $50$ rounds for the experiments.
-All source code is available in the repository \texttt{https://github.com/Yohager/Fair-Transit-Stop-Placement}.
+We sample $50$ rounds for each parameter combination.

-\paragraph{JR Evaluation} We evaluate the approximation performance with respect to JR by simulating \GCT, ECA and $\frac{1}{2}$-Hybrid across a range of stop selection sizes and transit cost scales.
+\paragraph{JR Evaluation.} We evaluate the approximation performance with respect to JR by simulating \GCT, ECA, and $\frac{1}{2}$-Hybrid across a range of stop selection sizes and transit cost scales.